tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 _This post belongs to small series of posts.
 The main post is [Wild west heroes](/31/05/2018/Heroes/)._

 My main metaphor throughout these posts on heroic behaviour has been the wild west.
+In this post I'll address the equivalent of the fast hero gunslinger.

+### Wild West heroes

-There, the fastest gunslingers usually are the leader of the pack.
-Their heroic actions have given them a reputation as saviours, those you can rely on, the ones who know best.
-Their reputations have sometimes risen to legendary.
+In the Wild West the fastest gunslingers usually are the leader of the pack.
+Their heroic actions have given them a reputation as saviours, of those one can rely on, of the ones that know best what to do when push comes to shove.
 Tales of their heroic exploits have bolstered their reputation far outside the realm of their immediate environment.
-To most of the locals, they are Heroes.
+To most of the locals[^famous], they are Heroes.

-These gunslingers are mostly placed on a pedestal by their peers.
+These local gunslingers are mostly placed on a pedestal by their peers.
 Sometimes the heroes even get worshipped by some of their peers.
-The more people that place the hero on a pedestal, the more their reputation grows, the more people potentially turn to them and start *following* them.
+The more people that place the hero on a pedestal, the more their reputation starts to grow, the more people potentially turn to them and start *following* them.

 ### Software Heroes

-Now how does this relate to software development?
-In the software world the heroes in a company are those software developers that carry a lot of weight with their peers, most of the time with management as well.
-Through whatever actions they did in the past they have earned a good reputation and are considered to be very valuable, almost indispensable.
+Now how does this all relate to software development?
+In the software world the equivalent of heroes in a company are those software developers that carry a lot of weight with their peers, most of the time with management as well.
+Through whatever actions they have done in the past, they have earned a good reputation and are considered to be very valuable, almost indispensable.
+All good things you might say.

-So lets discuss some of the dangers that lurk in having Heroes around.
+So lets discuss some of the dangers that lurk in having Local Heroes around.

+### Danger of Local Heroes

 #### Ego <a name="ego"/>